phoebesurmadi/DAEN328Project/README.md

 'latitude', 'longitude': float values

+# Instructions
 ## $\textbf{Instructions:}$

+The entire Docker system can be run using
+- docker-compose up --build

-Run the following in command prompt or terminal to shut down any previously run images and delete any old images to start from scratch:
+If you want to clean up old images and run things a bit more separated, run the following in command prompt or terminal to shut down any previously run images and delete any old images to start from scratch:
 - docker-compose down --volumes --remove-orphans
 - docker rmi $(docker images -q) -f